 Upon Receipt Of Your Plants

-The plant has striking yellow and orange blooms contrasted with the plant's blue-green leaves and makes a nice contrast.
+Celandine Poppy plant has striking yellow and orange blooms contrasted with the Plant's blue-green leaves, and makes a nice contrast.

-Typically, the Celandine Poppy Plant grows between March through May.
-The plants are self-sowing and thrive well provided the soil is kept moist, and there is plenty of shade.
+Typically, this Plant grows between March through May.
+The plants are self-sowing and thrive well provided the soil is moist, and there is plenty of shade.

-On average, the Celandine Poppy Plant grows to around 24 inches in height.
+On average, these Plant grows to around 24 inches in height.

 Although tending to be a wild woodland plant, the Celandine Poppy Plant grows well in gardens, providing plenty of organic-rich soil and lots of shade.

-The best way to cultivate the Celadine Poppy plant is to do so from seeds.
-Provided with the right growing conditions, Celadine Poppy plants tend to germinate fast.
+The best way to cultivate this Plant is to do so from seeds.
+Provided with the right growing conditions, these plants tend to germinate fast.

 Sprinkle the seeds liberally among the soil and provide plenty of compost.